Loading

 c-runner main.c -o output.txt

-Write program output to output.txt.
+Write printf() output to output.txt.
 Overwrites on every run.

 c-runner main.c -i input.txt -o output.txt --watch

-Watch mode with file I/O โ€” reruns on .c or input.txt changes.
+Watch mode with file I/O for C โ€” reruns on main.c or input.txt changes.

 Configuration